 In spring 2016, People for Pollinators hosted a community-wide planting.
 Many Birches students participated in the installation of over 700 plant plugs in a 4000 sq ft meadow.

-Previous studies suggest that plants grown in re-mineralized soil are more nutrient rich, overall healthier, and will attract more pollinators compared to plants that have been grown in untreated soil.
+Previous studies suggest that plants grown in re-mineralized soil are more nutrient rich, are overall healthier, and will attract more pollinators compared to plants that have been grown in untreated soil.
 Birches students are testing this hypothesis by looking at the effects of adding minerals to the soil.

 The meadow contains two circular plots: one plot has been mineralized and one plot has been left untreated.
 Both plots have plants and seeds that are of the same type and have been planted in the same location.
 Sun exposure, water drainage and other factors are variables.
 No pesticides of any kind are being used in either plot.